dmcpatrimonio/operative-history/paper.md

-in common is they intended not so much to propose a general theory of architectural form---for Muratori was sceptical of formal rules, Rossi was sceptical of generalisations, and Tafuri was sceptical of theorising---, but rather to look at the contemporary city as a *process* to be acted upon politically and technically [@muratori:1959studiIX, 132].
+in common is they intended not so much to propose a general theory of architectural form---for Muratori was sceptical of formal rules, Rossi was sceptical of generalisations, and Tafuri was sceptical of theorizing---, but rather to look at the contemporary city as a *process* to be acted upon politically and technically [@muratori:1959studiIX, 132].